 More Keys to Success: Great Entertainment Business students have strong leadership skills, a knack for self-motivation, and a good handle on time management, which is one of the most important skills to master while at Full Sail.
 The accelerated track means you’re getting a master’s degree in one year instead of the typical two.
 It’s a huge benefit – you’ll graduate with a head start in the industry and you get to focus on one relevant course per month – but it requires commitment and organization.

-If Your Focus is Sports: “[Entertainment Business – Sports Management] is a higher-level business degree with a specialized focus on the entertainment industry,” says Torres.
+If Your Focus is Sports: “[Entertainment Business – Sports Management] is a higher-level business degree with a specialized focus on the entertainment industry,” says Dartez.
 “Students take the same classes as Entertainment Business students until months eight, nine, and ten, when they take sports-specific classes related to marketing, management, law and sponsorship.”

 Full Sail offers its 12-month Entertainment Business master’s degree program both on campus and online – but the Sports Management-specific courses are currently only available online.
 The advanced-level courses prepare executive leaders and entrepreneurs for advancement in the entertainment industry.
 Entertainment Business grad Phillip McKibbens, for example, was working as a senior director of technology support at ESPN when he enrolled in the master’s program, Dartez says.
 “People were asking him, ‘Why are you in this program?’
 He told them, ‘The next step in my career is to be a VP, and the only way I will have access to that is if I have a master’s degree.’
 He chose Full Sail because he was so impressed with the program.”

 More questions?
 Check out the Entertainment Business degree page or call an admissions representative at 800.226.7625.